zomars/lab/content/posts/2022/wait-for-single-page-navigation-and-re-hydration-playwright-react/wait-for-single-page-navigation-and-re-hydration-playwright-react.md

 Thanks for reading this far!

-As always, please [let me know](https://twitter.com/amalitsky) what you think or ask any questions.
+As always, please [let me know](https://twitter.com/amalitsky) what you think or go ahead and ask any questions via DM.
 Cheers